TigrinyaNLP/TigrinyaNLP.github.io/docs/Spelling Checker/deploy.md

 The file META-INF/org/languagetool/language-module.properties comes with all languages, but for our deployment we only limit it to Tigrinya and Tigre as below.
-The spanish,Catalan and Portuguese are added since they are referred in LT code.
-LT will not start without this line.
+The spanish,Catalan and Portuguese are added since they are referred in LT code. it will not start without these three languages enabled.

 ```